Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/11-authenticated-requests/02-create-user.md

                 └── 02-user-scripts.js
                 └── index.html
 ```
-We'll add some of our auth logic in there.
+We'll add some of our auth logic in this file.

 ### Script Tags
 Follow these steps to wire up the `js` file:
 1. Go to `index.html`.
-2. Go to the bottom, under the Bootstrap scripts and add the `02-user-scripts.js` tag like this:
+2. Go to the bottom of that same file, under the Bootstrap scripts and the `01-scripts.js` file, and add the `02-user-scripts.js` tag like this:

 ```html